-Installation of the Firebelly woodburning stove must comply with all local building regulations, including those referring to national and European standards.
-It is a good idea to consult your local chimney sweep to check the suitability of the chimney and ensure there is adequate updraft and suggest any remedies to potential chimney problems.
-Document J of the Building Regulations contains further information regarding the installation of solid fuel appliances and can be viewed here: www.odpm.gov.uk or follow the link on the Firebelly website.
+Installation of the Firebelly woodburning stove must comply with local building regulations.
+It is a good idea to consult your local chimney sweep to check the suitability of the chimmey and ensure there is adequate updraft and suggest any remedies to potential chimney problems.
+Document J of the Building Regulations contains further information regarding the installation of solid fuel appliances and can be viewed here : www.odpm.gov.uk or follow the link on the Firebelly website.